Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 At the height of the #DeleteUber movement, Lyft co-founder John Zimmer said his company was the aware alternative.

 "We're woke.
-Our community is woke..." he told Time Magazine, lifting a term from recent social protest movements.
+Our community is woke," he told Time magazine, lifting a term from recent social protest movements.
 And Zimmer added that Lyft is "a better boyfriend."

-"They can say that they are 'woke' but that's not true.
-There's more and more assaults happening all the time," says attorney Rachel Abrams, who calls the sexual assaults an nationwide epidemic.
+"They can say that they are 'woke,' but that's not true.
+There's more and more assaults happening all the time," says attorney Rachel Abrams, who calls the sexual assaults a nationwide epidemic.
 "They advertise and market themselves as giving a safe ride home and they're not delivering that.
 They're delivering predators."

 Jane Doe #1

-One weeknight this past January, Jane Doe met up with a girlfriend coworker at a bar.
+One weeknight this past January, Jane Doe met up with a female co-worker at a bar.
 She ended up having too much to drink.
-Her girlfriend eventually called a Lyft to take Jane home, usually a short car ride across town.
+Her friend eventually called a Lyft to take Jane home, usually a short car ride across town.
 But once in the Lyft, she says, the driver headed far away from her neighborhood.

 "For some of it I was probably unconscious in the car," she said in an interview with NPR.
 "But the parts that I remember I was, you know, trying to bargain with the attacker to please take me back to where I was originally supposed to go."

 She fumbled in her purse for her phone.
 It was gone.
-She'd accidentally left it at her girlfriend's place.
+She'd accidentally left it at her friend's place.

 "And that was where the extreme fear set in that I, you know, couldn't do anything at that point to get out of the situation that I was in," she says.

-Instead, her lawsuit alleges, the Lyft driver drove her to his house where he raped and sodomized her.
+The Lyft driver drove her to his house, her lawsuit alleges, where he raped and sodomized her.
 Later, in the middle of the night, she says the attacker drove her home.

 "I walked in the door and I called 911," she says.
 "The police took me to the hospital," where a rape kit was administered, confirming the attack.
 The driver's skin was found under her nails, DNA evidence, the lawsuit says, that will be used to show Jane Doe tried to fight him off.